03 Jun 2026

 How long is the cost-of-living crisis going to last?

 Although there are many economists and professionals who are estimating how long the cost-of-living is going to last there is no definite answer.
-With another energy increase set for October and then again in January there is a lot of uncertainty with many economists predicting a recession in the UK.
+This stemmed back to 2020 and now in 2026 we are still living it.

 What impact is this going to have?